settysurekha21/Book_Recommender_System/README.md

 pip install -r requirements.txt\
 \
 **Usage**\
-To run the application, execute the following command: streamlit run app.py
+To run the application, execute the following command:\
+streamlit run app.py\
-This will start the Streamlit application, and you can access it in your web browser at http://localhost:8501.
+This will start the Streamlit application, and you can access it in your web browser at http://localhost:8501.\

-**Features**
+\
+**Features**\
-The book recommendation system and Streamlit frontend offer the following features:
+The book recommendation system and Streamlit frontend offer the following features:\
+\

-Search for books by typing or selecting from a list.
+-Search for books by typing or selecting from a list.\
-View detailed information about a selected book, including its cover, author, title, description, genre, and publisher.
+-View detailed information about a selected book, including its cover, author, title, description, genre, and publisher.\
-Receive book recommendations based on collaborative filtering.
+-Receive book recommendations based on collaborative filtering.\
-Explore books by the same author or from the same publisher.
+-Explore books by the same author or from the same publisher.\
-Discover top popular books.
+-Discover top popular books.\

-**License**
+\
+**License**\
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the LICENSE file for details.\
+\
 Enjoy using the book recommendation system and exploring your favorite books!